How Does Vision-Based Document Segmentation Work?

 I’m skipping over a large number of details described in the patent and the papers, but one of the most important takeaways from this patent is that the indexing of content on web pages may be based on parts of pages, rather than the whole page.

-This patent was originally filed in 2003, and more papers have come out from Microsoft since then that build upon VIPS and the idea of breaking pages into blocks.
+This patent was originally filed in 2003, and more papers have come out from Microsoft since then that build upon vision-based document segmentation and the idea of breaking pages into blocks.
 If you’d like to explore the topic further, here are some papers worth looking at:

 - Block-based Web Search